teambit/bit/README.md

 Sharing code between repositories is essential to the development and maintenance of your codebase.

-However, to create packages you often have to split your project into multiple repositories just so you can separately boilerplate and publish them.
-This also makes it hard to make changes to the code you share across the different repositories in your projects.
+However, just to publish packages you'd have to restructure your entire project's codebase - splitting it into more repositories or configuring multiple packages in a single repository.
+Even then, there is no simple way to sync shared code between different projects.

-**Bit works with Git and NPM to make it easy to share code and sync changes between projects at any scale**.
+**Bit works with Git and NPM to make it super-easy to share code and sync changes between projects**.

-Instead of creating new repositories for your packages, you can isolate and share any part of any existing repository and use your favorite package manager to install it in other projects.
+Instead of creating new repositories for your packages or restructuring your project, you can instantly isolate and share any part of any existing repository and use your favorite package managers to install it in other projects.

-Instead of making changes to each of your packages repositories, you can change the code you share from any repository in your codebase and easily sync the changes across your projects.
+Instead of configuring and making changes to multiple packages repositories or directories, you can simply change the code you share from any other project and easily sync the changes between all your projects.

 With Bit, managed code sharing becomes as simple as copy-pasting.

-*Bit is a collaborative open source project, actively maintained by a venture-backed team and used by different organizations and OSS communities*.
+*Bit is a collaborative open source project, actively maintained by a venture-backed team and used by different organizations and OSS communities.
+You are welcome to join*.

 ## Contents